AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 Out-of-state Tax Reporting files will generate when using the 'N' option for the "In State Distributor" field.

 You have the ability to Define Items for RAP with the F8 option.

+Once the TN Reporting module is activated (8n, 3: TN Reporting Active = 1), You will need to define the Distributor ID for TN in SYS054: Distributor ID for TN.

+Setup TN Items for RAP reporting from 6, 7, 22, 7, F8.

+Setup NACS Categories from 10, 2, 9, Work with NACS Categories.

 ### Tennessee PACT ACT Reporting